dame-cell/decision-tree/README.md

 # IMPROTANT CONCEPT TO KNOW :

 1.Entropy: Entropy is a measure of impurity or uncertainty in a dataset.
 It calculates the disorder or randomness of class labels in the dataset.
-Mathematically, entropy is calculated as the sum of the negative probability of each class label multiplied by the logarithm of that probability . the formula is  :
+Mathematically, entropy is calculated as the sum of the negative probability of each class label multiplied by the logarithm of that probability .the formula is  :

 ![Entropy_3](https://github.com/dame-cell/decision-tree/assets/122996026/9a3ff3cf-d36a-4536-a7fb-9e16f5b29f1c)

 ##Before delving into information gain,